andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 used for performances, administrative tasks, and a restaurant/bar) visitors can spend a day at the museum and still not see all there is to see within its capacious 500,000 square feet.

+Other notable denizens of the skyline include the Oslo Opera House and the

+I was not blessed with the opportunity to grace the halls of the Opera House but we did walk on *top* of it.
+Opened in 2008, the Oslo Opera House finds itself in the small minority of structures in our built environment where it's encouraged to walk on the roof.
+The winner of an open competition that bested 350 other entrants, the Opera House is wrapped in a combination of white granite and white Italian carrara marble whose roof slopes down to ground level, offering patrons breathtaking views of the fjord and city

 Oslo as Culture
 * Munch